Box (BOX)

 10. Cash Is King

-Box has shown terrific cash profitability, driven by its lucrative business model and cost-effective customer acquisition strategy that enable it to stay ahead of the competition through investments in new products rather than sales and marketing.
-The company’s free cash flow margin was among the best in the software sector, averaging 27.2% over the last year.
+Box has shown robust cash profitability, driven by its attractive business model and cost-effective customer acquisition strategy that enable it to invest in new products and services rather than sales and marketing.
+The company’s free cash flow margin averaged 26.6% over the last year, quite impressive for a software business.

 Box Trailing 12-Month Free Cash Flow Margin

-Over the next year, analysts’ consensus estimates show they’re expecting Box’s free cash flow margin of 27.2% for the last 12 months to remain the same.
+Over the next year, analysts predict Box’s cash conversion will slightly improve.
+Their consensus estimates imply its free cash flow margin of 26.6% for the last 12 months will increase to 28.3%, giving it more flexibility for investments, share buybacks, and dividends.

 11. Balance Sheet Assessment